Frazz by Jef Mallett for September 18, 2016

 9. Gerbil

-perpetualv Premium Member about 8 years ago
+perpetualv Premium Member over 8 years ago

 Too clever by halfhttp://morsecode.scphillips.com/translator.html